shaa105/Pacman-backtracking/README.md

 Pacman Game 🎮

-This project features a classic Pacman game developed in Python using the pygame library.
+This project features a classic Pacman game developed in Python using the pygame library and backtracking data structure concept.
 Your mission: navigate Pacman through a maze to collect food, avoid walls, and rack up points!

 Features 🌟
 - Maze Generation: Dynamic maze consisting of randomly placed walls and food items.